dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 you also need to have Docker installed on that host.

-Because Docker relies heavily on Linux specific features, you can currently run Docker natively only on Linux, but there are multiple ways how you can run it on non Linux hosts as well.
+Because Docker relies heavily on Linux specific features, you can currently run Docker natively only on Linux, but there are lots of ways how you can run it on non Linux hosts as well.

 Docker also gives you tools so you can share your application with others with